 Results: Present your results in a logical sequence in the text, tables, and illustrations, giving the main or most important findings first.
 Do not repeat in the text all the data in the tables or illustrations; emphasize or summarize only important observations.
 Extra- or supplementary materials and technical detail can be placed in an appendix where it will be accessible but will not interrupt the flow of the text.

 When data are summarized in the Results section, give numeric results not only as derivatives (for example, percentages) but also as the absolute numbers from which the derivatives were calculated, and specify the statistical methods used to analyze them.
 Restrict tables and figures to those needed to explain the argument of the paper and to assess its support.
 Use graphs as an alternative to tables with many entries; do not duplicate data in graphs and tables.
 Where scientifically appropriate, analyses of the data by variables such as age and sex should be included.

-Original quantitative as well as qualitative research papers are published under this section.
-Maximum word limit for research articles is 3000 words (excluding abstract and references).
+Reviews are usually invited by the Editor but the journal also accepts unsolicited reviews.
+The maximum length of reviews is 5000 words (excluding abstract and references).
 Abstract has to be structured (Background/Objectives; Methods; Results; Conclusions) and should not exceed 250 words.
-A few (3 to 6) keywords should be provided
+A few (3 to 6) keywords should be provided.

 Under this section data from preliminary studies, studies done with smaller sample size, worthwhile replication studies, or negative studies of important topics are published.
 Single case reports do not meet the criteria for this section but can be submitted as Letter to Editor.
 Brief Communications should not exceed 1500 words (excluding abstract and references).
 Abstract has to be structured (Background/Objectives; Methods; Results; Conclusions) and should not exceed 250 words.
 No more than one table or one figure can be included.